-And it’s certainly something you need to take note of and plan for.
+And it’s certainly something you must take note of and plan for.

-That’s because you will have to earn a certain number of points during these cycles.
+That’s because you will have to earn certain points during these cycles.

-Why I say you need to plan this carefully is that you don’t leave too little time to earn them in.
+I say you need to plan this carefully because you don’t leave too little time to earn them.

-But there is another reason while I think CECs are important.
+But there is another reason why I think CECs are important.

-It’s the exposure they give to a range of other areas in the world of fitness.
+It’s the exposure they give to various other areas in the fitness world.

 In fact, in this way, they could help you choose what area you would like to specialize in.

-So in a nutshell, by continually looking to better yourself as a personal trainer, you will not only take care of your CEC requirements but more importantly, it’s your clients who will benefit the most.
+So, in a nutshell, by continually looking to better yourself as a personal trainer, you will take care of your CEC requirements, and, more importantly, your clients will benefit the most.

 That’s because you continue to improve yourself as a trainer, a win-win for everyone.

-In the chapter resources, I’ve included a huge list of continuing education providers that are some of the best for you to explore when looking to gain CECs or further certifications.
+In the chapter resources, I’ve included a huge list of continuing education providers that are best for you to explore when seeking to gain CECs or further certifications.

 The downloadable document is called the Comprehensive Continuing Education Providers List.